 “One person, for example, sold fishing lures he made at home while a winery sold bottles of wine,” Brown said.

 The project, known as Tionesta Market Village, has since become a favorite weekend shopping destination for residents and visitors alike.

 6. Spotlight Empty Buildings

-Brown said that, as a chamber of commerce director, one way she found to encourage revitalization is to take interested parties on a walking tour of vacant downtown buildings.
+Brown, a chamber of commerce director, suggests showing people empty buildings.
+One way she found to encourage revitalization is to take interested parties on a walking tour of vacant downtown buildings.
 One such tour, in Webster City, resulted in 10 out of 14 empty buildings becoming occupied.

 “We intentionally looked for businesses in other towns that we felt would be a fit for ours and found them.
 A company that had a store wanted to expand, and a woman who was working from her home opened a retail shop.
 What we’ve found is that the more people we talk to the more we have people looking at these locations.”

 McCray added that what works in smaller locales can also work in metropolitan areas.

 “Large cities are made of up neighborhoods,” she said, “and by definition, downtowns are small communities.
 You may think there is a difference between populations made up of hundreds of thousands versus hundreds or thousands.
 But the people in those communities are the same, regardless of size.
 Trends in downtowns come more quickly in urban areas, but we all face the same changes in the end.”

 To that end, Main Street America says that more than 1,600 communities are once again looking to Main Street for help.
 They want to save historic buildings and revive the commercial core.
 The goal is to strengthen the businesses that survive there.
 In turn, they hope to stop community erosion resulting from suburban sprawl.